The Defiant, Midsumma Festival 2022 by Suzanne Balding

 Not all venues are wheelchair accessible.
 Read through the information below to ensure your venue is truly accessible to people using wheelchairs.

-Access: Can a wheelchair user get into your venue?
-Entry should be 1.2m wide or more, and there shouldn't be steps.
+Access: Can a wheelchair user get into and around your venue?
+At least one entry should be 1.2m wide without steps.

 Toilets: Is there an accessible bathroom?
 Make sure it isn't being used as a storage cupboard and doesn't require a key from venue staff.